sr99622/wabash/README.md

 ### Installing Homebrew
 ---

 To verify if Homebrew is installed, use the command ```brew --version```, which will return a valid version if installed.
 If not installed, the following script will install Homebrew.
-Please note that if using the script below, it is necessary to close and re-open the terminal to use Homebrew.
+Source the .zprofile to enable brew environment variables.

 ```
 scripts/mac/install_brew
+source $HOME/.zprofile
 ```

 Following the installation of Homebrew, it is necessary to close the terminal and re-open it, then navigate back to the project directory.
 Homebrew can then be used to install the necessary tools.